-Does University of British Columbia accept Physics HL?
+Does University of British Columbia give transfer credit for IB Physics HL?

 Vancouver, BC